Q: Do I need to call to register before I attend a class?

 Q: Can I come to any class on the schedule?

 A: Punch card and pass holders have total flexibility in coming to any class whenever it is convenient for them.
 Basic Hatha and Hatha Yoga classes are strongly recommended as the place to begin for drop-ins new to the studio without any previous yoga experience, especially for those with physical limitations that may require some modification.
-Students new to the studio who wish to drop into a Kundalini class are asked to contact the instructor in advance unless they’ve had some prior experience with this style of yoga.

 Q: What is the difference between a punch card and a pass?